Rental Property Tax

 Typically, rental property is a single or multi-family dwelling, but depending on where you live, these types of accommodations may also be required to pay rental property tax:

 You will, naturally, have expenses in the upkeep and maintenance of any investment property.
 This might include cleaning the home in between tenants, repairing the roof, installing new carpet, or even advertising the home as being for rent.

 On your taxes, you can deduct these expenses related to your rental property from your gross rental income in the year you pay rental property tax on the investment.
-Check with your city’s business licenses, permits & tax to find out what expenses are tax deductible if you’re not sure.
+Check with your city’s business licenses, permits & taxes to find out what expenses are tax-deductible if you’re not sure.

 Paying Your Rental Property Tax

 Some cities charge a flat rate based on the number of properties you rent out.
-An apartment buildings with 10 apartments in it would be charged 10 times whatever the flat fee would be.
-Others charge a percent of the rental property income you collected in a year.
+Apartment buildings with 10 apartments in it would be charged 10 times whatever the flat fee would be.
+Others charge a percentage of the rental property income you collected in a year.